Cheaha Maintenance Completed

 Welcome to the Research Computing System

-The Research Computing System provides a framework for sharing data, accessing compute power, and collaborating with peers on campus and around the globe.
+The Research Computing System (RCS) provides a framework for sharing data, accessing compute power, and collaborating with peers on campus and around the globe.
 Our goal is to construct a dynamic "network of services" that you can use to organize your data, study it, and share outcomes.

 'docs' (the service you are looking at while reading this text) is one of a set of core services, or libraries, available for you to organize information you gather.
 Docs is a wiki, an online editor to collaboratively write and share documentation.
 (Wiki is a Hawaiian term meaning fast.)
 You can learn more about docs on the page UnderstandingDocs.
 The docs wiki is filled with pages that document the many different services and applications available on the Research Computing System.
 If you see information that looks out of date please don't hesitate to ask about it or fix it.